akastrmix/Ultimate-Weapons/README.md

 ```mcfunction
 /function uws:get_item_config/<item_name>
 ```
 This will give you two command blocks with name `<item_name> Template` and `<item_name> Modifier`.
-The `<item_name> Template` block is responsible for giving you an UWS item with customizable effects, while the `<item_name> Modifier` lets you modify the effects of your held item.
+The `<item_name> Template` block is responsible for giving you an UWS item with effects that can be adjusted, while the `<item_name> Modifier` lets you modify the effects of your held item.
 <br><br>
 - **In Template block:** Inside this block, look for this data:
 ```
 "minecraft:custom_data":"{uws_effects:{<effect_name>:{key1:value,key2:value,...}}}"
 ```
 The `<effect_name>` refers to the effect that will apply to this item; in this case, it is the effect that the UWS item is associated with.
 You can customize it by editing the `value` of specific fields in the object.
-Visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Effects) for a complete list of customizable fields for all effects.
+Visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Effects) for the full documentation of all UWS effects.

 Once you've finished editing, activate the command block to receive the customized version of the target UWS item.
 <br><br>